Floridan aquifer

 The Floridan aquifer system, composed of the Upper and Lower Floridan aquifers, is a sequence of Paleogene carbonate rock which spans an area of about 100,000 sqmi in the southeastern United States.
 It underlies the entire state of Florida and parts of Alabama, Georgia, Mississippi, and South Carolina.

 The Floridan aquifer system is one of the world's most productive aquifers and supplies drinking water for nearly 10 million people.
 According to the United States Geological Survey, total withdrawals from the Floridan aquifer system in 2000 were ranked 5th highest of all principal aquifers in the nation at 3,640 million gallons per day (Mgal/d) (3,640 e6gal/d).
-Of the total, 49% (1,949 Mgal/d; 1,949 e6gal/d) was used for irrigation, 33% (1,329 Mgal/d; 1,329 e6gal/d) was used for public water supply, 14% (576 Mgal/d, 576 e6gal/d) was used for industrial purposes, and 4% were domestic self-supplied withdrawals.
-The Floridan aquifer system is the primary source of drinking water for most cities in central and northern Florida as well as eastern and southern Georgia, including Brunswick, Savannah, and Valdosta.
+Usage was broken down as 49% (1,949 Mgal/d; 1,949 e6gal/d) for irrigation, 33% (1,329 Mgal/d; 1,329 e6gal/d) for public water supply, 14% (576 Mgal/d, 576 e6gal/d) for industrial purposes, and 4% for domestic self-supplied withdrawals.
+The system is the primary source of drinking water for most cities in central and northern Florida as well as eastern and southern Georgia.